infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

-1. When an aircraft sends a message to the controller on a different frequency to the one that is currently displayed, the frequency tab and aircraft will flash amber.
+1. When an aircraft sends a message to the controller on a different frequency to the one that is currently displayed, the frequency tab and aircraft will flash amber